 Research impact

-The effects and impact of research refer to the ways in which research influences a wide variety of phenomena and trends in society.
-The effects and impact emerge as a result of the combined effect of research findings and other factors and generally manifest over the long term.
+Research impact refers to the ways in which research influences a wide variety of phenomena and trends in society.
+Impact emerges as a result of the combined effect of research knowledge and other factors, and it generally manifests over the long term.
 This is a complex process.

 The broader societal impact of research has been examined in a separate analysis published in the context of the data compiled for the State of Scientific Research in Finland review in 2022 (Tiede yhteiskunnan rakentajana: tilastollinen tarkastelu tutkimuksen laajemmasta vaikuttavuudesta Suomen Akatemian hankeraporttien pohjalta.
 Laura Taajamaa (PDF, summary in English) and in the 2016 State of Scientific Research in Finland.

-For more information about the impact of research, see Societal impact on our website.
+To learn more about the impact of research, go to Societal impact on our website.

-The aims of quality, impact and renewal all reinforce each other.
-The Academy of Finland encourages all researchers to consider the impact of their research and to work towards promoting that impact.
+The objectives for quality, impact and renewal all reinforce each other.
+We encourage all researchers to consider the impact of their research and to work towards promoting that impact.

 Research can have many different kinds of effects and impact depending on the discipline and the research organisation.
 Society’s expectations of the impact of science are also different for different disciplines.